Samsung Galaxy S20 Ultra review

-It appears the Samsung Galaxy S20 Ultra's camera isn't quite ready yet - Samsung confirmed to us that "we are working on a future update to improve the camera experience".
+It appears the Samsung Galaxy S20 Ultra's cameras aren't quite ready yet – Samsung confirmed to us that "we are working on a future update to improve the camera experience".

-As we noted issues with overexposure and autofocus, we're not going to score this phone just yet - however, if the update hasn't landed before launch of March 6 we'll be giving our final verdict so you know whether to buy the Galaxy S20 Ultra.
+As we've noted issues with overexposure and autofocus, we're not going to score this phone just yet – however, if the update hasn't landed before the US launch date of March 6 we'll be delivering our final verdict to help you decide if you should buy the Galaxy S20 Ultra.

 Samsung Galaxy S20 Ultra two-minute review